hoeghstu17/Project/README.md

 ---
 ## Design Proposal
 ### Initial ideas:
-* sun rotating around a fixed point incremented by 365 up to (end beyond) 1000
+* sun rotating around a fixed point incremented by 365 up to (and beyond) 1000
 * sun is made with concentric turtles
 * background is a blend of black/purple/grey/space colours
 * background blends from light to dark at various points throughout the sequence